Lilium N.V. (LILM)’s latest performance is not what we had anticipated - News Daemon

 Technical Analysis of Lilium N.V.
 (LILM)

-The latest stats from [Lilium N.V., LILM] show that its last 5-days average volume of 1.83 million was superior to 1.54 million than last year’s volume.
-As of the previous 9 days, the stock’s Stochastic %D was 67.48%.
+Let’s dig in a bit further.
+During the last 5-days, its volume was 0.91 million.
+That was inferior than the volume of 1.53 million it reported in year-ago period.
+As of the previous 9 days, the stock’s Stochastic %D was 54.75%.
 Additionally, its Average True Range was 0.17.

-During the past 100 days, Lilium N.V.’s (LILM) raw stochastic average was set at 16.76%, which indicates a significant decrease from 70.73% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 66.39% in the past 14 days, which was lower than the 81.23% volatility it showed in the past 100 days.
+During the past 100 days, Lilium N.V.’s (LILM) raw stochastic average was set at 9.52%, which indicates a significant decrease from 39.02% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 82.62% in the past 14 days, which was higher than the 81.67% volatility it showed in the past 100 days.

 Lilium N.V.
 (NASDAQ: LILM) Key Stats